 While several organizations offer “white hat” IT hacking services that include device penetration tests, Bilello reached out to NTT DATA’s Security Services.
 “It was a no-brainer to choose NTT DATA for the job,” Bilello says.
 “They have global credibility — their name is synonymous with technology, security and integrity.
 NTT DATA leverages NTT Security’s advanced hacking techniques in addition to scripts, so their tests are more creative and aggressive than other penetration tests.”

 Konica Minolta provided a line of its multifunction printers and their source code to NTT DATA for penetration testing.
 “After spending about 80 hours trying to hack into the devices we sent, the engineers could not find any major security vulnerabilities,” says Bilello.
-The validation from NTT DATA fortified Konica Minolta’s reputation for offering secure products and helped drive the product line’s success.
+The validation from NTT DATA fortifies Konica Minolta’s reputation for offering secure products and helps boost the product line’s success.

 New printers — new tests

-Konica Minolta recently announced its new line of multifunction printers, the bizhub i-Series.
-The bizhub i-Series features multiple next-generation technologies, including solid state storage, a new code base, firmware and integrated cloud services.
-To ensure that the product line is compliant with the highest data privacy and end-point security standards, Konica Minolta once again turned to NTT DATA for penetration tests.
+Konica Minolta’s bizhub i-Series printers feature multiple next-generation technologies, including solid state storage, a new code base, firmware and integrated cloud services.
+To ensure that new entries in the product line comply with the highest data privacy and end-point security standards, Konica Minolta turns to NTT DATA for penetration tests.